My Story: What Breast Cancer Awareness Month Means to Me

 And, that some of the products do support various good and worthy breast cancer causes like Living Beyond Breast Cancer.

 Houston, TexasDiagnosed with stage IIa, hormone receptor-positive, HER2-positive breast cancer

 Breast Cancer Awareness Month is nationally designated for breast cancer survivors, advocates, caregivers, family, friends and healthcare professionals to recognize the triumphs, treatment successes, hope and quality of life of those impacted by the disease.
-I continually hope Breast Cancer Awareness Month activities will shift to focus on education and spreading hope, two messages I try to highlight as a breast cancer survivor
+I continually hope Breast Cancer Awareness Month activities will shift to focus on education and spreading hope, two messages I try to highlight as a breast cancer survivor and advocate.

 Historical events have played an important role bringing breast cancer to the limelight, sharing the message that it is no longer a taboo subject, highlighting the importance of research and need for funding, and let’s not forget fundraising for the cause.